thanathip41/tspace-mysql/README.md

 [![NPM version](https://img.shields.io/npm/v/tspace-mysql.svg)](https://www.npmjs.com)
 [![NPM downloads](https://img.shields.io/npm/dm/tspace-mysql.svg)](https://www.npmjs.com)

-TspaceMySQL is an ORM that can run in NodeJs and can be used with TypeScript.
+Tspace-mysql is an ORM that can run in NodeJs and can be used with TypeScript.
-Its goal is to always support the latest TypeScript and JavaScript features and provide additional features that help you to develop.
+Its always support the latest TypeScript and JavaScript features and provide additional features that help you to develop.

 ## Install